 - Pedley Street is in East London.
 The closest stations are Bethnal Green Underground (Central & District Lines), Bethnal Green overground, Shoreditch High Street overground and Whitechapel Underground (Hammersmith & City Line).

-- If you are coming from Bethnal Green, bear in mind that any Google Maps route that goes through a park is not open at night.
+- If you are coming from Bethnal Green, bear in mind that any Google Maps route that goes through a park might not be open at night.

 - Dietary requirements can be catered for.

 We had a lovely evening at Murder Express and would happily see every one of Funicular’s shows (well, I guess going twice proves that one).
 Their energy and wit entertained us whilst their yummy food filled and satisfied us.
 What an exciting way to travel to Murder(!)

 This post was written in collaboration with Funicular Productions but all opinions are our own and the plates, almost licked clean, speak for themselves!